signalfx/splunk-otel-collector/deployments/fargate/README.md

 - Sets the default configuration file path using environment variable `SPLUNK_CONFIG`.
 - Excludes `ecs-metadata` metrics from the Collector image using environment variable `ECS_METADATA_EXCLUDED_IMAGES`.

-Assign a list of metrics you want excluded to environment variable `METRICS_TO_EXCLUDE`.
+Assign a stringified array of metrics you want excluded to environment variable `METRICS_TO_EXCLUDE`.
 You can set the memory limit for the memory limiter processor using environment variable `SPLUNK_MEMORY_LIMIT_MIB`.
 The default memory limit is 512 MiB.
 For more information about the memory limiter processor, see [here](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/memorylimiter/README.md)

 ## Custom Configuration